In this Folded Space Inserts Review, read about reasons to buy, assembly, and direct review of some of the Folded Space products.

 Verdict: Insert is not a necessary addition to the game – you’ll do just fine without it.
 But it’s nice to have, anyway.

-When it comes to Clank!, the situation is another once more.
+When it comes to Clank!, the situation is different once more.
 The base game doesn’t come with too many components and the original insert is OK, especially for the cards.
 Okay, you have problems with small tokens that you have to always sort out and put in separate bags.
-But the situation is not that terrible that you would need a third-party solution urgently.
+But the situation is not so terrible that you would need a third-party solution urgently.

 Still, the Folded Space insert is useful.
 You can have the tokens separated at all times and you gain a couple of minutes during the setup when you just put the boxes out from the box and not the table, rather than having opened all the bags and sort them.